 I hear this one constantly, not always directed at me, mind you, but just as often directed at other bloggers I’m fans of who occasionally criticize some of the skeptical movement’s shortcomings.
 Of course, it is not entirely inaccurate to claim that disagreements can be divisive, but only if the people involved let it.
 For instance, I missed the last American Atheist conference, but I happen to know that they invited the Reverend Barry Lynn to speak there because of his defense of the separation of church and state.
 Every atheist at that conference openly disagrees with Lynn on the question of god’s existence but it doesn’t stop both us and Lynn from being partners on the things we do agree on, nor does it mean that we pretend those disagreements don’t exist.

 The point is that disagreement is only divisive if you are so personally invested in your beliefs that you view any questioning of them as an assault on you personally.
 This is a natural tendency, but it’s not one conducive to being rational and as skeptics something we must all work to avoid.
 The way I see it, I think people who launch personal attacks and end friendships over disagreements are doing much more to divide the movement than those who try to offer a polite critique of someone else's arguments.
-Also, as I pointed out earlier, refusing to engage with your critiques without some reasonable cause (such as a critic being abusive) is simply a refusal to be a skeptic in any meaningful sense.
+Also, as I pointed out earlier, refusing to engage with others’ critiques of your position without some reasonable cause (such as a critic being abusive) is simply a refusal to be a skeptic in any meaningful sense.
 Which brings me to the last argument I hear.

 3. You pretend civility is important, but you really just use it to avoid listening to those who disagree with you/you are just as much of an asshole as me, you just use requests for civility to hide it.